 Elective Deductions: Deductions that are not required by law include health and life insurance premiums, savings bonds, 401(k) contributions, etc.

 What are Disposable Earnings for Garnishments?

-Disposable earnings can also be defined as a portion of income that’s eligible for garnishments.
-Disposable earnings are considered to be gross income, minus any legally required deductions, for example, taxes and Social Security.
+Disposable earnings can also be defined as a portion of income that is eligible to be subject to garnishment.
+Disposable earnings are considered to be gross income, minus any legally required deductions, for example, income tax and Social Security.

 If an employee contributes to savings, life insurance, etc., they can adjust the amount of contributions in the event of wage garnishments in order to increase their take-home pay.